Written by Bianca Potenta, Naturopath Melbourne

 The researchers do not claim to have found the cause of all birth defects and miscarriages, or that healthy niacin levels can prevent all malformations.
 However, “The ramifications are likely to be huge.
 This has the potential to significantly reduce the number of miscarriages and birth defects around the world, and I do not use those words lightly.
 “What we now have is the opportunity to do more research … this prevention measure needs to be confirmed in human trials” – lead researcher Professor Sally Dunwoodie said today.

-If you have questions about your preconception plan or are currently pregnant and would like more information, please speak to your Healthcare practitioner.
+If you have questions about your preconception plan or are currently pregnant and would like more information, please speak to your Healthcare Practitioner or book a complimentary chat with one of our Naturopaths.